SteelCompendium/data-gen/Adventures/Bay of Blackbottom.md

 The heroes begin aboard the Revelation, a few days out from Blackbottom.
 As they cross the open sea, they can get to know the passengers, solve minor problems, and potentially uncover the smuggled goods.

-Just before the Revelation gets to Blackbottom harbor, pirates waylay the ship and the heroes must defend the passengers and cargo.
+Just before the Revelation gets to Blackbottom harbor, pirates waylay the ship and the heroes must [[Defend|defend]] the passengers and cargo.
 During the fight, the Revelation sustains major damage.
 The heroes must work to stabilize the ship when it begins to sink, even as fires threaten to ignite the black powder with disastrous results.

 When the Revelation (or what remains of it) arrives in Blackbottom, members of the Hawklords who patrol the city question Captain Oriel and the heroes.
 The heroes can attempt to smooth things over for the captain in negotiations if they wish.